obsea-upc/sensorml-uncertainty-analysis/README.md

 # SensorML Uncertainty Analysis #
-This repository provides an example on how to parse metrological metadata from a SensorML file and apply it to time series data analysis.
-The code is shipped with an example of a SBE16 CTD instrument SensorML description and a CSV file containing data acquired at the [OBSEA underwater observatory](https://obsea.es).
+This repository contains the code the analyze time series data with metrological information encoded in a SensorML file (JSON encoding).
+The code is shipped with an example of a SBE16 CTD instrument SensorML description and a CSV file containing data acquired at the [OBSEA underwater observatory](https://obsea.es) by the same instrument.
 This repository uses the OGC Connected Systems standard candidate as a git submodule to validate SensorML documents against its JSON schema.

 ## Setup ##
 1. Clone the repository